maxh/maxheinritz.com/_essays/organizing-codebases.md

 Examples of platform code include:

 - Wrappers around external logging and monitoring libraries
-- Pure function utilities for, say, string manipulation or zip code validation
+- Pure function utilities for things like string or list manipulation
-- A domain-agnostic entity of revision history tracker
+- An entity revision history tracking system
 - Widely used standardized constants such as ISO country codes

 One way to think about platform code is: if your startup pivots and you want to start a totally new code base in a different domain, you should be able to copy over all the platform code without needing to refactor anything.